little-mouse-fella/little-mouse-fella.github.io/_posts/2025-10-29-some-information-essay.md

+#todo: turn this into a side-by-side translation between a mental narrative and a neural narrative
 ## CHAPTER 1: The meaning of a symbol is what it can do

 1 Someday I’ll look back on the delicious *feel* of my nighttime walks.
 But tonight people like ghosts follow me and cross my path.
 I feel out of step and ill-at-ease right now.
 Life isn’t experienced as a passive movie for *anyone*.